Tucson, Arizona: Sports

 In baseball, the Tucson Saguaros of the independent Pecos League began play in 2016 and play at the Kino Veterans Memorial Stadium.
 They won the league in their inaugural season and won two more championships in 2020 and 2021.
 The Tucson Padres played at Kino Veterans Memorial Stadium from 2011 to 2013.
 They served as the AAA affiliate of the San Diego Padres.
 The team, formerly known as the Portland Beavers, temporarily moved to Tucson from Portland while the team awaited a new stadium in Escondido.
 Legal issues derailed the plans to build the Escondido stadium, so they moved to El Paso, Texas for the 2014 season and onward.
 Previously, the Tucson Sidewinders, a triple-A affiliate of the Arizona Diamondbacks from 1998 to 2008, won the Pacific Coast League championship and unofficial AAA championship in 2006.
 The Sidewinders played at Tucson Electric Park (now called Kino Sports Complex) and were in the Pacific Conference South of the PCL.
 The Sidewinders were sold in 2007 and moved to Reno, Nevada after the 2008 season.
 They now compete as the Reno Aces, who have served as a triple-A affiliate for the Arizona Diamondbacks since 2009.

 In soccer, Tucson is host to the Mobile Mini Sun Cup, the largest pre-season Major League Soccer (MLS) tournament in the country.
 As many as 11 MLS soccer clubs train in Tucson every winter.
 Tucson is also host to FC Tucson, a professional soccer club that plays at the Kino Sports Complex North Stadium in the third-tier USL League Two.

 The United States Handball Association Hall of Fame is in Tucson.

 Tracks include Tucson Raceway Park and Rillito Downs.
 Tucson Raceway Park hosts NASCAR-sanctioned auto racing events and is one of only two asphalt short tracks in Arizona.
 Rillito Downs is an in-town destination on weekends in January and February each year.
 This historic track held the first organized quarter horse races in the world, and they are still racing there.
 The racetrack is threatened by development.
 The Moltacqua racetrack, was another historic horse racetrack on what is now Sabino Canyon Road and Vactor Ranch Trail, but it no longer exists.

 Parks and recreation

 The city has more than 120 parks, from small and local to larger parks with ballfields, natural areas, lakes, 5 public golf courses, and Reid Park Zoo.
-"The Loop" is a popular system of walking/running/bicycling/horseback trails encircling the city primarily along washes, and it is usually well separated from traffic.
+The Loop is a popular system of shared-use paths encircling the city primarily along washes and is usually well-separated from traffic.
 Several scenic parks and points of interest are also nearby, including the Tucson Botanical Gardens, Tohono Chul Park, Saguaro National Park, Sabino Canyon, and Biosphere 2 (just north of the city, near the town of Oracle).